 To prepare the pineapple salsa topping:

-- In a small saute pan, add the lime juice, rum and pineapple.
+- In a small sauté pan, add the lime juice, rum, chopped pineapple and 1 tablespoon of sweetener.

 - Simmer on medium heat for about 2 minutes, until most of the liquid has evaporated and the pineapple chunks are slightly soft.